 A continuation of Tap I, designed for the intermediate to advanced student with at least one semester of tap.
-Introduce students to more in-depth exercises designed to promote vocabulary and skill level, as well as the development of performance technique. repeat: May be repeated for credit. offered: Semesters I and II.
+Introduce students to more in-depth exercises designed to promote vocabulary and skill level, as well as the development of performance technique.
+REPEAT: May be repeated for credit.
+OFFERED: Sem.
+I, II.